whackengine/sdk/todo/codegen.md

 ## External definitions

-Definitions accompanied by `[SW::External]` meta-data are only verified, and not compiled.
+Definitions accompanied by `[Whack::External]` meta-data are only verified, and not compiled.

 ## Vector Data Type